Gibs-E/bandit-overthewire-solutions/level26.md

-# Bandit Level 26 → Level 27
+# Bandit Level 26 ➔ Level 27

 ## 🧠 Goal:
-_Describe the goal of this level here._
+You have a **private SSH key** located in the home directory.
+Use it to SSH into `bandit27` — no password needed.

+---

 ## 🔐 Login:
 ```bash